Table of Contents

 Are Receivers with Pre-Outs Common?

 Pre-outs are currently quite common on A/V receivers.
 If you are looking for a higher-priced model, you’ll most likely find this feature on the device.
-However, receivers come with a wide variety of connections.
-So, before buying one, be sure you research your options.

 Remember that highly expensive receivers typically have more connections than less powerful ones.
 Again, it would be best if you verified whether yours has pre-out connections.
 Some expensive ones don’t.